sahilmandoliya/Snake-Game/README.md

-# Sanke-Game made in Python with the help in inbuilt turtle module.
+# Sanke-Game made in Python with the help of turtle module.